siddhantmaurya056/bus-driver-playlists/README.md

 1. Download or clone this repository.
 2. Open `index.html` in your browser.
-3. Enjoy the Bus Driver Website! 🚌🎵
+3. Enjoy the Bus Driver Playlist! 🚌🎵

 ## 🌐 Live Website